-Students in England fell behind by average of three months during lockdown, study finds
+Students in England fell behind by average of three months during shutdown, study finds

 “Whilst it is crucial that children catch up, we should not assume that teachers will immediately be able to deliver the same quality of teaching, at the same speed, as before the pandemic,” said Angela Donkin, the chief social scientist at NFER.

-The survey sought responses from more than 3,000 teachers and administrators who taught at approximately 2,200 primary and secondary schools across England, at the end of the 2019-20 school year.
-The survey did not include teachers Scotland, Wales and Northern Ireland, the other nations that make up the United Kingdom.
+The survey sought responses from more than 3,000 teachers and administrators who taught at approximately 2,200 primary and secondary schools across England, at the end of the 2019-2020 school year.
+The survey did not include teachers in Scotland, Wales and Northern Ireland, the other nations that make up Britain.

 Closing schools around the world could cause a ‘generational catastrophe,’ U.N. secretary-general warns